gerwitz/hgc-v11/source/library/lists/hell.html.md

 ## Second

 - Umbrella-wielders that take all the room under an awning
-- Those who insist on being in front at a stoplight, but are slow to move onward
+- Aggressive slowpokes: Those who insist on being in front at a stoplight, but are slow to move onward

 ## Third